Load balancer overview

 How it works

-When a query is sent to PgDog, it inspects it using a SQL language parser.
-If the query is a SELECT
+When a query is sent to PgDog, it inspects it using a SQL parser.
+If the query is a read and PgDog configuration contains multiple databases, it will send that query to one of the replicas, spreading the query load evenly between all instances in the cluster.

 Strategies